 an... interesting pattern... screwed the neck to the body,

 and glued the pickup down.
 Of course, no one had any

 idea about the importance of scale length, so it was

 impossible to intonate.
 Around that time, I borrowed

 $40 from my parents and bought a Wards Airline

 amp from a pawn shop in Kansas City.
 That was a

 Here is a picture of my homemade electric guitar.
 The neck, bridge, and tailpiece came off of the classical guitar pictured above, which was crushed when I rolled over on it in the car.
 Frank Blakemore and his Dad made it for me.
 The pickup cost me about $7, from the Burstein-Applebee catalog, and it was hardwired to the cable.

 microphone, and we would just plug it into a second channel

-on one of
+on one of the guitar amps.